mcncl/pr-commenter-buildkite-plugin/README.md

 The plugin binary will get build in the step and output as a `pre-exit` hook.
 This ensures that it runs as the last command on the step and is able to get the *exit code* of the step that it runs on (necessary for the default message).

+The use of this plugin requires that clusters are being used and that the secret is available on that cluster, else the plugin will error.

 ## 👩‍💻 Usage

 Add the following to your `pipeline.yml`: